jcmkang/Michelin_Restaurants_Bay_Area/README.md

-# Michelin Guide Restaurants South Bay
+# Michelin Guide Restaurants Bay Area

 ## About
 This GUI application allows a user to choose multiple Michelin Guide restauarant from cities surrounding San Francisco, Cupertino, and San Jose.
 The user will be able to make a selection based on the City or Cuisine.
 When the user chooses a city or cuisine, a list of restaurants in that city or cuisine will display.
 When restauarnts are chosen, the application will display to the user with the restrautn's name, address, cost, and cuisine and a button to open a tab on their probser with the Micheile Guide page of the chosen restaurant. <br><br>